operand/agency/README.md

 ## Invoking Actions

-At the end of the `ChattyAI._action__say()` method, we see an example of using `everything`'s messaging protocol. `ChattyAI` returns a response to the sender by calling:
+At the end of the `ChattyAI._action__say()` method, we see an example of using `agency`'s messaging protocol. `ChattyAI` returns a response to the sender by calling:

 ```python